OSDG-IIITH/recommender-portal/frontend/README.md

     $ cp -rv env.example .env
     ```

-3. Go to `localhost:8000/api/core/login` and login using CAS, you will recieve a token, add that to .env created in step 2
+3. Go to `localhost:8000/api/core/login` and login using CAS, you will recieve a token, add that to .env created in step 2.

+4. Export .env variablesusing the following command <br>

+    ```bash
+    $ export $(grep -v '^#' ./.env | xargs -d '\n')
+    ```

-4. Install the dependicies in frontend by going into folder and running `npm install`
+5. Install the dependicies in frontend by going into folder and running `npm install`
-5. Start the frontend by running the following
+6. Start the frontend by running the following

     ```bash
     $ DEBUG=1 ./entrypoint.sh